 While you create a plan to get on top of your invoicing (accounts receivable) and cash flow, there are a number of business financing options that can help you keep your bills paid and your business running smoothly.

-Traditional bank loans are accessible to established businesses with a strong financial history.
+Traditional bank loans or small business loans are accessible to established businesses with a strong financial history.
 These loans offer a variety of terms to meet your unique needs.
 They are not ideal for circumstances when you need cash fast, as the application and approval process can take quite a bit of time.

 Merchant Cash Advances